 Land Body Ecologies

 We are a global interdisciplinary network exploring the deep interconnections of mental and ecosystem health.
 Since 2019 we have been working to understand and engage with the experiences of land trauma among land dependant and indigenous communities.
-Our research is rooted within communities at the forefront of today's environmental and land rights issues.
-Through long form collaboration, we seek to understand the traumas endured when the land suffers, exploring the deep interconnections of mental and ecosystem health.
+Our research is rooted within communities at the forefront of today's climate, ecosystem and land rights issues.
+Through long form collaboration, we seek to understand the traumas endured when the land suffers.

 A short video introduction to LBE project and team.